stellar-deprecated/stories/README.md

 ```

 ## License
-Code is released under [the ISC license](LICENSE.md).
+Story-app and storyteller.js is released under [the ISC license](LICENSE.md).
 For more information, see the
 [LICENSE.md](LICENSE.md) file.

+Images and text inside `content` folder are copyright © 2015 Stellar Development Foundation All Rights Reserved.